Careers & Internships

 Compensation & Benefits: Salary is commensurate with experience and qualifications.
 Generous benefits package includes Health, Dental and Life insurances, paid holidays and time off and Simple IRA with matching contribution.

 This is the vision of our organization and what we stand for and work towards every day.
 We provide educational counseling and one-on-one mentoring support for students, grades 3-12 in Denver Public Schools, who face the personal challenges of higher risk environments.
+Once a student falls behind and loses their footing—whether that’s in elementary, middle, or high school—it’s challenging to catch up.
+This is where Denver Kids intervenes and plays a transformative role with our professional Educational Counselors working one-to-one.
 Our programs ensure that students successfully complete high school, explore post-secondary options and become contributing members of the community.

 Inclusiveness Statement of Principal:

 At Denver Kids, Inc., we are here for kids.
 In recognition of our increasingly diverse population and our mission to support the educational success of our students, Denver Kids, Inc. is committed to creating, instilling, and modeling a sustainable culture of inclusiveness.
 We define inclusiveness as creating a safe, compassionate, accepting environment, based on equality and fairness that honors, respects, and values the unique contributions and backgrounds of all people.

 Through positive role modeling, we embrace our differences and advocate for kids, ourselves and others.
 We empower and promote active participation in partnership with our students, parents, staff, boards, volunteers and any stakeholders, which allow everyone to voice opinions and express their ideas towards creating the greater success of Denver Kids, Inc.